azimuttapp/azimutt/public/blog/explore-postgresql-internals/article.md

 ![pg_catalog schema in Azimutt with AML documentation]({{base_link}}/pg_catalog-schema-in-azimutt-with-doc.png)

 Much better, don't you think?
-I have all the links, and also the documentation of tables and columns right inside Azimutt, with the search, tables and layouts I needed to understand better!
+I have all the links, and also the documentation of tables and columns right inside Azimutt, with the search, tables and layouts I needed to understand it better!

 Generating AML and copying it into Azimutt was great, but only until it got quite repetitive...
 And I noticed there is 160 tables in total... **Boring!**